 Many universities have gyms as part of the tuition package.
 Hit it up to stay in shape and avoid that “Freshman 15.”
 Having computer troubles?
 Lots of colleges have an IT center for quick fixes.
 Libraries have much more than just books; you’ll do plenty of papers and the library a prime resource for research materials, not to mention it’s a great place to study or collaborate on group projects.

-College is a huge transition, so if you’re feeling unsure of what path you want to take or what to do to chase down your interests, visit your academic/career advisor regularly for more information and suggestions.
+College is a huge transition.
+If you’re feeling unsure of what path you want to take or what to do to chase down your interests, visit your academic/career advisor regularly for more information and suggestions.
 Not quite sure your essay is up to par?
 Have someone at the writing center peer review it before you submit it for a grade.
 All of these resources (and more) are there to help you, so use them!

 7. Meet Your Professors

 This is one of the most often told pieces of advice to college students: get to know your professors.
-There are numerous advantages to building a relationship rather than just sitting in the back of the classroom and never speaking to them.
+There are numerous advantages to building a relationship rather than just sitting in class and never speaking to them.
 Not only can it make asking them for help (with recommendation letters, advice for writing a paper, extra help understanding material, etc.) easier, it can also make the class more enjoyable.

 Even if you’re in a lecture of 600 students, it’s worth introducing yourself.
 Make an impression.
 Visiting professors during their office hours shows initiative.
 Not to mention, one-on-one time can be used to ask questions and clarify topics or double-check on project requirements.
 Some professors might be willing to preview your essay and offer suggestions.
 Others might give you a little bit of wiggle room with deadlines if something comes up.
 Even if you get stuck with a professor you don’t like or doesn’t particularly teach well, it’s worth the effort to get to know them.